adrianco12/AI-Cybersecurity-Projects/README.md

 - The model predicts the event type with the highest probability.
 - Users can input new event data to see predictions and probability scores.

+## Project 2: Multi-Cloud User Authentication Analysis (PCA + Clustering + Isolation Forest)

+This project analyzes multi-cloud authentication session logs to detect anomalies and uncover patterns in user behavior.
+It uses **PCA for dimensionality reduction**, **Isolation Forest for anomaly detection**, and **hierarchical clustering/t-SNE** for pattern discovery and visualization.

+**How it works:**
+- Categorical features (e.g., session type, outcome, IP) are converted to **numeric values**, and all features are standardized.
+- **PCA** reduces high-dimensional session data into 5 principal components, capturing the most important patterns while removing noise.
+- **Isolation Forest** identifies unusual or anomalous sessions based on PCA-transformed data.
+- **Hierarchical clustering** groups similar sessions and highlights clusters with high anomaly ratios.
+- **t-SNE** visualizes sessions in 2D, showing natural clusters and outliers for easy interpretation.
+- Users can explore session clusters, anomaly scores, and unusual authentication patterns for security analysis.

 ---